 Required Application Documents

 Application Form: Applicants are strongly encouraged to apply through the online Law School Admission Council (LSAC) Document Assembly Service.
-Please note that the Wake Forest Law $75 application fee is waived if using this service.
-Applicants who do not wish to use LSAC service may download the LL.M.
-Application (pdf) and mail along with supporting documents to the following address: Wake Forest University School of Law, LL.M.
-Admissions, P. O. Box 7206, 1834 Wake Forest Road, Winston-Salem, NC 27109, USA, 336-758-3241
+Applicants who do not wish to use LSAC service may use our Online Application System, and email supporting documents to email@example.com.

 Application Fee: $75, waived if using the LSAC LL.M.
 Document Assembly Service.
-For applications submitted by mail, payment must be made via check, money order or wire transfer.
+For applications submitted via our website, payment must be made via check, money order or wire transfer.
 We are unable to accept payments via credit card for the application fee at this time.
 Checks or Money Orders must be in U.S, currency only and made payable to “Wake Forest University School of Law”.
+Applicants may also request a fee waiver.

 Official Transcripts: Applicants must submit official transcripts from each institution of higher learning (university or college) previously attended.
 Transcripts should be in both the native language of the institution and in English.
 Transcripts should also include an explanation of the university’s grading system.
 LSAC’s LL.M.
 International Transcript Authentication and Evaluation Service is preferred.